laravel/docs/views.md

 <a name="blade-templating"></a>
 ## Blade Templating

+Blade is the simple, yet powerful templating engine provided with Laravel.
+Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your templates.
+All Blade templates are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
+Blade template files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.

 <a name="blade-template-inheritance"></a>
 ### Template Inheritance

-Blade is the simple, yet powerful templating engine provided with Laravel.
-All Blade template files should use the `.blade.php` extension, and are typically stored in `resources/views`.

 #### Defining A Layout

-The core benefits of Blade are _template inheritance_ and _sections_.
-To get started, let's take a look at a simple Blade templating example.
-First, we will examine a "master" layout.
+Two of the primary benefits of using Blade are _template inheritance_ and _sections_.
+To get started, let's take a look at a simple example.
+First, we will examine a "master" page layout.
 Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade template:

 	<!-- Stored in resources/views/layouts/master.blade.php -->